 Operating on the frontlines of their own communities, the caregivers are as humble as the elders they serve, attuned to needs of those around them, and affecting change right in their own backyard.
 In partnership with the Vermont Folklife Center, Senior Solutions, Windham County Cares, and Brattleboro Area Hospice, Caregivers is a powerful tapestry of stories rooted in the cycles of agrarian life.
 Told over the course of four seasons and featuring live accompaniment by the Vermont Symphony Orchestra, the film addresses the needs of an aging population, and honors those who are not afraid to look the other way.

-Caregivers arrived without invitation over a decade ago and has stomped, howled and whispered for attention ever since.
-The son of a social worker and nurse, I suppose this story was part of my DNA long before then.
+Over a decade ago, CAREGIVERS arrived without invitation and has stomped and howled for attention ever since.
+The son of a welfare worker and small-town nurse, I suppose this story was in my DNA long before then.

-An exploration of companionship, grief, and the quest for closure, the themes of Caregivers extend well beyond my own experience.
+A visual meditation on companionship, aging, and the quest for closure, the story extends well beyond my own experience.
 Today, nearly ten million adult children care for an aging parent---a figure that has tripled over the past decade and will continue to grow.
 In the next fifteen years, an estimated 60 million baby boomers will succumb to the forces of mortality.
 Another sixty million by 2060.
-Known as “the silver tsunami”, a generational decline of this scale is unprecedented, underway and accelerating, yet end-of-life issues remain cultural taboos.
+Known in eldercare circles as “the silver tsunami”, a generational decline of this scale is unprecedented, underway and accelerating, yet end-of-life issues remain a cultural taboo.
 We avoid, we keep private, we don’t “do death well”.
-Meanwhile, the demands placed on our institutional care systems are only going to increase, placing them at high risk of implosion.
-Focusing the scope of Caregivers on grassroots, community-based caregiving models, it’s time we ask questions about how we care for our aging parents, how we cope, and how we accept.
+Meanwhile, as institutional care models face increasing demands and risk implosion, communities must begin to develop and adopt alternative caregiving strategies.
+The census data does not lie.
+As our nation grows older, and the first tides crash ashore, it’s time we ask questions about how to care for our aging parents, neighbors and communities.

 Admittedly, this is challenging material.
 I get that.
-I’ve seen walls and shoulders build up as soon as I mention a film about eldercare.
-But I also know that storytelling is the best way to deal with difficult subject matter.
-Using cinema to engage a global audience, and live accompaniment to create one-of-a-kind cinematic and communal experiences, this film is a window to open, and hopefully shift, the discourse on eldercare.
-With film as the vehicle, it’s time we honor the millons of caregivers, past and present, who have quietly forfeited livelihoods to care for aging parents, and prepare a new generation to do the same.
+I’ve seen shoulders and walls build up as soon as I mention a film about aging and eldercare.
+But I also know that cinema is the best medium to deal with difficult subject matter.
+Accessible and democratic, visual storytelling can transcend all social, political and cultural barriers to engage a global audience around hard conversations.
+Using live musical accompaniment to create unique, one-of-a-kind cinematic experiences, my goal is to create a window to open and shift discourse around the needs of our aging population.
+With film as the vehicle, it’s time we honor the millons of caregivers who have quietly forfeited their livelihoods to tend to aging parents, and prepare a new generation to do the same.

 NEWS & PUBLICATIONS